curblr/curblr-spec/Payment.md

 # About payment

-The Payment field indicates whether payment is required and stores information that can be used to calculate the fee required for a given time and stay, and how the payment may be made.
+The payment object indicates whether payment is required and stores information that can be used to calculate the fee required for a given time and stay, and how the payment may be made.
 CurbLR does not, at this time, store information sufficient to facilitate dynamic pricing.

 Fees for parking or other street usage can be sorted into three categories, borrowed from the [Alliance for Parking Data Standards'](https://www.allianceforparkingdatastandards.org/resources) Release 2.0: